About Cheetos Club

 Plan To Be Kind

 At the end of the 15-16 school year, Mr. Bailey was asked to deliver the commencement address.
 A portion of his speech included Spencer’s Cheetos story.
 The 2017-18 school year saw the continued and expanded interest in the Cheetos approach to kindness.
 That is where the idea for the “Cheetos Club” was born.
-Currently, in this 2018-19 school year, 15-20 students are meeting every Friday after school to brainstorm ideas about how to implement kindness within Petoskey High School.
+In the 2018-19 school year, 15-20 students began meeting every Friday after school to brainstorm ideas about how to implement kindness within Petoskey High School, and the club has continued to grow ever since.
 Students have begun to open their eyes to being kind and planning for being kind, which takes so much courage and confidence.
 They are recruiting other kids to “join” the “Cheetos Club.”
-This is a very informal group, loosely structured with no chosen leaders—just an assembly of kids concerned for others.
+This is a very informal group, loosely structured with no chosen leaders – just an assembly of kids concerned for others.
 It’s teens interested in honoring the memory of “one of their own” and keeping the legacy of kindness alive.

 Too change the culture of a school is not easy, but these wonderful students, with their beautiful hearts, are working at it one Cheetos bag at a time.